The latest

 I am PA licensed to sell Queens and Nucleus colonies.
 As part of this program, my queen rearing apiaries are inspected by the PA Department of Agriculture twice a year, typically at the beginning and end of the active beekeeping season.
 I use no antibiotics or synthetic chemicals in my beekeeping operations.

-To request a nuc, go to the contact page of this website: https://vincemasterbeekeeper.com/contact/ Requests are honored on a first come, first served basis.
+I do not take advance deposits, as I cannot guarantee availability in advance.
+Requests are honored on a first come, first served basis.
 Thank you for your interest!
 Vincent Aloyo

 Honey for sale